DOCYET/DeepL.jl/README.md

-# DeepL.jl
+# DeepLSDK.jl

 DeepL SDK in Julia.
 The package currently implements only the most basic functionality: translating a string of text.

 ## Setup
 You need to define the enviroment variable `DEEPL_API_KEY`.